rianying/SMT-2/Aplikasi Basis Data/latihanddl2.md

 Query OK, 0 rows affected (0.035 sec)
 Records: 0  Duplicates: 0  Warnings: 0

-MariaDB [db_les_private]> alter table siswa tgl tgl_lahir date not null;
-ERROR 1064 (42000): You have an error in your SQL syntax; check the manual that corresponds to your MariaDB server version for the right syntax to use near 'tgl_lahir date not null' at line 1
 MariaDB [db_les_private]> alter table siswa change tgl tgl_lahir date not null;
 Query OK, 0 rows affected (0.011 sec)
 Records: 0  Duplicates: 0  Warnings: 0